Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/06_warning_system.md

 Warnings won't prevent the game from running, but you can turn them into errors if you'd like.
 This way your game won't compile unless you fix all warnings.
-Head to the `GDScript` section of the Project Settings to turn on this option.
+Head to the `PScript` section of the Project Settings to turn on this option.
 Here's the same file as the previous example with warnings as errors turned on: